XMUNLP/XMUNMT/README.md

 # RNNsearch
-An implementation of RNNsearch using theano, the implementation is the same with [GroundHog](https://github.com/lisa-groundhog/GroundHog)
+An implementation of RNNsearch using Theano, the implementation is the same with [GroundHog](https://github.com/lisa-groundhog/GroundHog)